 The AD605 is a dual channel, low noise variable gain amplifier.
-Figure 35 shows the simplified block diagram of one channel.
-Each channel consists of a single-supply X-AMP® (hereafter called DSX, differential single-supply X-AMP) comprised of:
+Figure 1 shows the simplified block diagram of one channel.
+Each channel consists of a single-supply X-AMP® (hereafter called DSX, differential single-supply X-AMP) comprised of

-- Precision passive attenuator (differential ladder) - Gain control block - VOCM buffer with supply splitting resistors R3 and R4 - Active feedback amplifier1 (AFA) with gain setting resistors R1 and R2 where:
+- (a) precision passive attenuator (differential ladder) - (b) gain control block - (c) VOCM buffer with supply splitting resistors R3 and R4 - (d) active feedback amplifier (AFA) with gain setting resistors R1 and R2 where FB = 0 if FBK-to-OUT are shorted, FB = 1 if FBK-to-OUT is open.